rbignon/woob/docs/source/guides/module.rst

 module, you should take great care of setting your development environment correctly, or your changes to the module will not have any effect.
-You can also use ``./tools/local_run.sh`` script as a quick and dirty method of forcing Weboob applications to use local modules rather than remote ones.
+You can also use ``./tools/local_run.sh`` script as a quick and dirty method of forcing woob applications to use local modules rather than remote ones.

 Module class